 The wrist extensors are a group of muscles that run along the back of the forearm.
 Their job is to extend your wrist (the action you’d make if you were pretending to ride a motorcycle).
 Tennis elbow is an irritation of the tendons of these muscles that attaches to the outside of the elbow.
 Think you might have Tennis Elbow?
 Have you tried Kinesio Taping for Tennis Elbow.

-When we use these muscles a lot (like when we play tennis, or type), they can get overworked.
+Our Oakville acupuncturist says when we use these muscles a lot (like when we play tennis, or type), they can get overworked.
 Due to the repetitive strain of this group of muscles pulling on the same part of the bone, it can cause inflammation and irritation on the outside of the elbow.

 Symptoms of Tennis Elbow

 Tennis elbow is often described as an ache or pain felt on the outside of the elbow.
 The pain usually gets worse after activity that uses the forearm muscles.
 Grasping or holding can be painful.
 Stiffness and achiness in the morning is a common sign or tennis elbow, and can persist well into treatment, even as the pain starts to disappear.
 In more progressed cases of tennis elbow, swelling, redness and heat can be present at the elbow.

 There are multiple aspects to treatment that are important when dealing with tennis elbow.
 Our Oakville Acupuncture use specific massage work on the affected muscles, icing and targeted exercise are all beneficial for a speedy recovery.